-Based on our understanding of the project, we anticipate that the grading could include local cuts on the order of approximately 3 feet or less for foundation and utility placement.
-Any deeper temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and 1H:1V in medium dense native soils.
+We do not anticipate the need for any temporary excavations.
+If any are proposed for utilities, the following recommendations may apply.
+Temporary excavations should be sloped no steeper than 1.5H:1V (Horizontal:Vertical) in loose native soils and 1H:1V in medium dense native soils.
 If an excavation is subject to heavy vibration or surcharge loads, we recommend that the excavations be sloped no steeper than 2H:1V, where room permits.
+Excavations below the groundwater table may not be possible without temporary shoring such as sheet piles.
+We can provide additional input if this is proposed.